Amie Frisch - Executive Director

 Monica Lisa Benavides - Education Director

 Being born and raised in San Jose inspired Monica to dedicate herself to working in her community on issues of food access, education, and, social/environmental justice.
 She graduated from San Jose State University with a BA in Child and Adolescent Development, and continued in graduate school through the Critical Research Academy to earn her MA in Education.
-As the Education Director, Monica is responsible for overseeing Veggielution’s school garden programs, the Youth Garden at the farm, Cooking Matters, and our summer high school program, the Dig Crew.
+As the Education Director, Monica is responsible for overseeing Veggielution’s school garden program, the Youth Garden at the farm, Cooking Matters, and our summer high school program, the Dig Crew.
 If you have any questions about any of these programs, then please email or call Monica.

 Will Chen - Farm Manager